 As well as presenting a negative COVID test, it is compulsory for every arrival into the UK to fill in a passenger locator form before they enter the country.
 You can fill this in online.
 It includes your passport and travel details, UK address and booking reference number and the name of the test provider, if you’re using Test to Release.
 You might be fined if you haven’t filled out the form by the time you reach the UK border.

 COVID vaccine news UK

 On 7 December, the UK became the first western country to start rolling out a COVID-19 vaccine.
 Now, both the Pfizer and Oxford-AstraZeneca coronavirus vaccines are being rolled out to the British public, starting with frontline workers and the most vulnerable groups.
-So far, over 15 million British residents have been vaccinated with a first jab of two.
+So far, two thirds of British adults have been vaccinated.

 The coronavirus vaccine should have been made available to all by the summer.
 According to our research, the news of a COVID vaccine in the UK has resulted in 41% of the population feeling increased confidence in the prospect of travelling abroad within the next six months.*